What Are Service Dogs for Autism Spectrum Disorder

 Mental Health Benefits

-Autism Service Dogs (ASD) are trained to meet the specific needs of the child or adult diagnosed with autism or an autism spectrum disorder.
+Autism Service Dogs are trained to meet the specific needs of the child or adult diagnosed with autism spectrum disorder.
 However, no matter the breed, age, or background, a service dog, or a team of service dogs, is able to reduce or improve a lot of associated mental health symptoms and issues in most people, if not across the board.

 A full article of the top 10 science based health benefits of owning or using a service dog can be found here.
 There are even more incredible effects relayed in this piece from The Bark.